-The Mentoring Coordinator – Group and Virtual Programs will be responsible for planning, promoting, organizing, implementing and evaluating group mentoring programs and virtual mentoring programs for youth in a number of local schools and the community.
+The incumbents will be responsible to work with existing agency staff in planning, promoting, organizing, facilitating and evaluating virtual mentoring programs for children and youth in a number of local schools and the community.

-The incumbent will work within the guidelines, policies and mission of the local agency and Big Brothers Big Sisters of Canada’s National Standards.
+The Virtual Mentoring Facilitators will work within the guidelines, policies and mission of the local agency and Big Brothers Big Sisters of Canada’s National Standards.

-- promote, plan, organize and evaluate all aspects of Group programming in a number of local schools and community locations
+– organize, facilitate and evaluate all aspects of the virtual mentoring program in a number of local schools and community locations with community partners

-- research, develop, plan, organize and evaluate all aspects of the Virtual Intergenerational programming in a number of local schools and community locations
+– organize, implement and evaluate all aspects of the Virtual Intergenerational programming in a number of local schools and community locations

 – recruit volunteer mentors to deliver the programs in various schools or in the community

 – accept and document application of potential volunteers and clients for programs (including parent, guardian, child, youth, etc.)